suyashvsingh/RCE70/README.md

 ## Live Demo

-1. https://rce70.vercel.app : Frontend hosted on Vercel, and used AWS Lamda serverless service.
+1. https://rce70.vercel.app : Frontend hosted on Vercel, and uses AWS Lamda serverless service.

-2. http://157.245.104.238/ -> Application hosted on Digitial Ocean server, with two containers running on it, the Frontend and the Backend
+2. http://157.245.104.238/ : Application hosted on Digitial Ocean server, with two containers running on it, the Frontend and the Backend

 ## Getting Started

 Follow the steps below to get run the app in the local environment.

 ### Installation

+1. Make sure Backend is up and running.
+Follow this <a href="https://github.com/suyashvsingh/Remote-Code-Executor-70-Backend">link</a> for setting up the backend

 1. Clone the repo
    ```sh